avee12x2/aarav_secytask/Editorial.md

 # Editorial
 ## Enchanted IIT

-This problem can be solved based on the greedy algorithm approach.
+This problem can be solved based on the **Greedy Algorithm** approach.

 We have to find a criterion by which we can start assigning rooms and roommates to the students.
 For this purpose, first we define a structure **Person** to store the data regarding all the different data points of a particular person.